bsladewski/vaults-and-vampires/README.md

 ## Overview

 Vaults & Vampires is a platform adventure game.
 The moment-to-moment gameplay is inspired by platform adventure games such as Conker's Bad Fur Day and Banjo-Kazooie.
-The game will also feature mechanics and themes inspired by various DnD modules.
+The game will also feature mechanics and themes inspired by tabletop role-playing games.

-The primary goal for this project is for me to evaluate and become familiar with various Unity assets that I would like to integrate into my future workflows such as the Odin Inspector & Serializer, Feel, and the GSpawn Level Designer.
-A secondary goal is to create and release a playable demo of the game.
+The primary goal for this project is for me to evaluate and become familiar with various Unity assets that I would like to integrate into my future workflows.
+This project will also serve as a way for me to test game development workflows and establish pipelines for asset creation.

+## Playable Build

+The contents of the main branch will automatically be built and deployed to Itch.io whenever new commits are made.
+A playable build will be hosted at https://rcxa.itch.io/vaults-and-vampires.

 ## Dependencies